 Stock borrow fees and loan premiums

-Short selling is not free; a trader needs the broker to arrange a loan of stock from another account holder.
+Short selling is not free; a trader needs the broker to arrange a loan of stock.
 Brokers charge short sellers “stock borrow fees” or “loan premiums.”
 Tax research indicates these payments are “fees for the temporary use of property.”
 Watch out: Many brokers refer to stock borrow fees as “interest expense,” which confuses short sellers.

-For tax purposes, stock borrow fees are Section 212 “investment expenses” for investors and Section 162 business expenses for traders qualifying for trader tax status (TTS).
-Stock borrow fees are not “interest expense” so investors can’t include them in Section 212 “investment interest expense” deductions.
-It’s a significant distinction that has a profound impact on tax returns because investment expenses face greater limitations vs. investment interest expenses.
+For tax purposes, stock borrow fees are miscellaneous other deductions for investors on Schedule A line 28, and Section 162 business expenses for traders qualifying for trader tax status (TTS).
+Stock borrow fees are not “interest expense” so investors can’t include them in “investment interest expense” deductions.

 Support for this tax position